William B. Russel

-Russel is known for his significant contribution to the study of surface and colloid chemistry, and is published widely in these scientific fields.
+Russel was known for his significant contribution to the study of surface and colloid chemistry, and was published widely in these scientific fields.

 Russel joined the faculty of Princeton University in 1974 as an assistant professor.
 He was the director of the Princeton Materials Institute.
-He served as the Dean of the Graduate School of Princeton University for 12 years before retiring in 2014.
+He served as the dean of the graduate school of Princeton University for 12 years before retiring in 2014.

 In 1993, he was elected a member of the National Academy of Engineering for research on the influence of polymers on the phase behavior, coagulation, and rheology of colloidal dispersions.
-He is also a member of the American Academy of Arts and Sciences.
+He was also a member of the American Academy of Arts and Sciences.

 He was awarded the Bingham Medal in 1999 by the Society of Rheology.